ulule/developers.ulule.com/content/reference/project.md

 ## List user projects

 Retrieves all the projects related to the user with the given ID.
-This endpoint is only accessible to oneself.

 The response is [paginated](#pagination).